Three Calif. universities admitted legacy applicants who didn't meet admission requirements

 Sign up for a free account or log in.

+When competitive colleges are asked about legacy admissions, they generally say that legacy applicants (those who are the children or relatives of alumni) meet the required academic qualifications for acceptance.
+Most admissions officers say these students are exceptionally qualified.

-Three private universities in California universities acknowledged to the state that in recent years they admitted some legacy students who did not meet their minimum admissions requirements, The San Francisco Chronicle reported.
+But three private universities in California acknowledged to the state that in recent years they admitted some legacy students who did not meet their minimum admissions requirements, The San Francisco Chronicle reported.

 The institutions are Pepperdine University, the University of Southern California and Vanguard University.
-Other private colleges, all complying with a new state law requiring them to report on legacy admits, said they did not admit anyone who failed minimum requirements.
-(Legacy students are the children or relatives of alumni.)
+Other private colleges, all complying with a new state law requiring them to report on legacy admits, said they did not admit anyone who failed to meet minimum requirements.

-USC reported offering admission to eight students over the course of four years who were related to donors or alumni but didn’t meet admission requirements, the Chronicle reported.
+USC reported offering admission to eight students over the course of four years who were related to donors or alumni but didn’t meet admission requirements, The San Francisco Chronicle reported.
 Two students admitted to USC in the 2021–22 academic year did not meet the university’s minimum math requirement; two others did not submit proof they graduated from high school.
-One of the students was a Syrian refugee and Southern Cal said, “we have no reason to believe that she did not graduate.”
+One of the students was a Syrian refugee, and Southern Cal said, “We have no reason to believe that she did not graduate.”

 Pepperdine reported to the state that it offered admission to fewer than 10 legacy students who did not meet the university’s standards in each of the 2020–21 and 2021–22 academic years.
 A spokesperson said one student was admitted each year.